 Although the Midnight Sun only shines above the Arctic Circle, nights are white all over the country.
 Late at night, the sun briefly dips beyond the horizon before rising again, blurring the boundaries between fading night and dawning day.

-Two thirds of all people living in areas graced by the Midnight Sun reside in Finland.
 In the northernmost parts of Finnish Lapland, the sun stays above the horizon for over 70 consecutive days.
 Below the Arctic Circle, the sun pops below the horizon for a few hours at night.
 This is not to say it gets dark – white nights are a fact throughout the country, and even Helsinki on the southern coast has virtual daylight around the clock.

 The quintessential way to take in the Midnight Sun is at a cottage.
 Finns love their quietness, and visitors should also experience true northern style relaxation by escaping the daily grind to a peaceful retreat .
 Some like a different approach.
 The Midnight Sun extends your day with those extra hours you keep hoping for in your daily life.
 Make use of it and go hiking, canoeing, fishing or play a round of golf in the wee hours.